 Diving in Bonaire

-If you are planning on diving in Bonaire, note you cannot dive within 18 hours of a flight.
+If you are planning on diving in Bonaire, note that you cannot dive within 18 hours of a flight.
 If you’re at a resort, they’ll have you take their introductory course (if you arrive Saturday, you’ll do it Sunday morning), obtain the appropriate permits to dive or enter Washington Slagbaai National Park, and get you outfitted.

-The majority of our dive time was spent at van der Valk Plaza Beach Resort.
+The majority of our dive time was spent at Van der Valk Plaza Beach Resort.
 They send a dive master, regardless of your group’s experience level.
 The Dive Shop is efficiently run with friendly, helpful staff.
 After a very informative mandatory session, where you’ll purchase your National Park tags (take cash) and learn the rules of the two marine parks on the island, you have the opportunity to ask questions about the best dive sites.

 Bonaire’s National Marine Park currently offers 89 dive sites, most of which are accessible from the shore.
 Bonaire has become the go-to, best place to shore dive in the world, voted so by scuba divers for more than 25 years in Scuba Diving Magazine’s Annual Readers’ Choice Awards.